 Conference pears are available during most of the year with a peak season in the late fall and winter.

-Conference pears are also known as ‘Belgium pears’ in some parts of the world, so called for their country of origin.
+Conference pears are a variety of Pyrus communis, or European pear.
+It was discovered as an open pollinated seedling of a Leon Leclerc de Laval pear.
+Conference pears are also known as ‘Belgium pears’ in some parts of the world, so named for their country of origin.

 The mottled Conference pear is only grown in Belgium, the Netherlands and in some parts of France.
-They were discovered in 1884 named for the British National Pear Conference in 1895 where the pear was first exhibited.
-These popular European pears can be found in England, the US and have been imported to China since 2011, after success in Hong Kong and Singapore.
+They were discovered in 1884 and named for the British National Pear Conference in 1895 where the pear was first exhibited.
+These popular European pears can be found in England, the US and have been imported to China since 2011, after finding success in the Hong Kong and Singapore markets.

 Recipes that include Conference Pears.
 One is easiest, three is harder.